rajeshguptan/resume/index.md

 **Application Architect / Principal Backend Developer**

 I have over 20 years enterprise software development experience including both startups and S&P500 Companies.
-My primary experience has been with Java and Backend but I have also worked with Javascript / Typescript in frontend and backend as well.
+My current role is Lead/Architect but I am still very much hands on.
+As a developer my primary experience has been with Java and Backend but I have also worked with Javascript / Typescript in frontend and backend as well.
 I am adaptable to new technologies and frameworks and believe you need to keep learning in software development profession.
 Working collaboratively to bring value to the business is what I strive for.
 In my career, I have learned from many talented professionals and carry those lessons forward.
 I enjoy problem solving and keep abreast of current software development trends.

 ---
 ## Professional Experiences

 ### **API Lead** ➰  *Delta Dental Insurance of California, SFO-Remote* ➰ *Feb 2023 - Present*
 - I am the technical lead taking care of Claims Microservices portfolio.
 I am leading a team of 5 developers as part of this role.
+I do participate in the production support rotation.
 - Re-architected and migrated SOAP-based web services from weblogic to REST services on Springboot 3 with oracle db.
 - Implemented service observability using Datadog and APIOps on Azure Stack using Github Enterprise Cloud.
-- Developed spring batch based solution to process COB Claims for Skygen integration.
+- Developed spring batch based solution to process dual coverage claims for Skygen integration.
 This approach used terraform, argocd, helm and was deployed on AKS.
 - Led the planning and validation of Disaster Recovery processes for claims microservices.
 - I received two nominations for the TOPS award for exceeding expectations in supporting the business.
 Also received several step-up awards for helping team mates.
 - Presented multiple solutions in internal hackathon.
 Including implementing a VannaAI based solution to assist the team with database querying.

 ### **Performance Test Lead** ➰ *Airtable Inc. (11B$ startup), SFO-Remote* ➰ *Dec 2021 - Feb 2023*
-- Defined the performance testing roadmap and established performance regression testing for increased product release confidence
+- Defined the performance testing roadmap and established performance regression testing for increased product release confidence.
 - My suggestion to use partitioned dataset led to 30% reduction in page load time.
-- Created a load testing framework from based on Piscina in Typescript.
+- Created a load testing framework from based on piscina library in typescript.
 - Set up performance regression testing on AWS with Spinnaker and created dashboards on Datadog for automated test analysis.

+### &nbsp;
 ### &nbsp;

 ### **Consulting Member of Technical Staff** ➰ *Oracle America Inc., Redwood Shores* ➰ *Apr 2011 - Dec 2021*